tjson/tjson-spec/draft-tjson-spec.md

 Non-scalars are parameterized by the types they contain, so fully identifying an array depends on its contents.

+Empty arrays do not have a corresponding inner type, in which case the inner type MAY be omitted from the type description.
+However, type parameters are mandatory unless the array is empty, and parsers MUST reject documents missing an inner type for non-empty arrays.

 The following is an example of a TJSON array containing integers:

     {"example:A<i>": ["1", "2", "3"]}